A Guide to Full-Time RV Living in South Carolina

 What is the new RV law in South Carolina?

-South Carolina Code, Article 33, Chapter 5, Title 56 states that fifth-wheel assembly drivers can tow only one additional vehicle if they have a valid driver’s license, if the vehicle is used for recreational purposes, and if it doesn’t exceed 65 feet or weigh more than 3,000 pounds.
+Under South Carolina Code, Article 33, Chapter 5, Title 56, fifth-wheel assembly drivers may tow one additional vehicle if they have a valid driver’s license, use it for recreational purposes, and do not exceed 65 feet or 3,000 pounds.
 The truck used to tow it must have a functional video system to monitor the vehicle.

 Is it legal to live in an RV full time in South Carolina?